AstrobioMike/AstrobioMike.github.io/R/basics.md

 # Installation
 It is possible your computer already has R, if you are unsure, you can check by opening a terminal window and typing `R`.
 If this launches R rather than giving an error message, you should be good to go (enter `q()` to exit the R environment).
 If you do not have R, you can download it from here for Mac: [https://cran.r-project.org/bin/macosx/](https://cran.r-project.org/bin/macosx/).
 And if you have a relatively newer Mac, you may also need to install XQuartz which you can get from here: [https://www.xquartz.org/](https://www.xquartz.org/).

-Lastly, I highly, *highly*, **highly** recommend installing RStudio if you don't already have it and use it.
-RStudio is an interface for R that not only makes everything you will do in R easier and more organized, but it's also invaluable for reproducibility of your analyses as it makes it second-nature to generate and save R scripts of everything you're doing, while you're doing it – which is very helpful when you want to look back and see what worked of the 20 things you just tried 🙂 .
+Lastly, I highly, *highly*, **highly** recommend installing the free version of [RStudio](https://www.rstudio.com/) if you don't already have it.
+RStudio is an interface for R that not only makes everything you will do in R easier and more organized, but it's also invaluable for reproducibility of your analyses as it makes it second-nature to generate and save R scripts of everything you're doing, while you're doing it – which is very helpful when you want to look back and see what worked out of the 20 things you just tried 🙂 .
 You can download an RStudio installer from [here](https://www.rstudio.com/products/rstudio/download/#download).
 <br>

 ---
 <br>
 # RStudio layout
-RStudio has 4 main panes: 1) console; 2) source; 3) Environment, History, Connections; and 4) Files, Plots, Packages, etc. You can run commands straight in the console, which would be just like using R in a command line environment, but I personally almost never directly enter something there.
-The source pane acts as a text document from which you can write out all of your commands and call them when you'd like.
-This is one of the reasons R Studio is great, you're constantly building up your notes file as you work without any added effort needed.
+RStudio has 4 main panes: 1) console; 2) source; 3) Environment, History, Connections; and 4) Files, Plots, Packages, etc. The "console" is where you can run commands just as though you were working in an R environment at a command line, and it is also where results will print out.
+The "source" pane acts as a sort-of interactive text document within which you can write out and save all of your commands, and then call them when you'd like.
+This is one of the reasons R Studio is great, you're constantly building up your notes file as you work, without any added effort needed.
 If you want to run a command written in the source file, while on the line of the command press `Cmd + Enter`.
-The Environment/History pane displays all of the variables and data structures you have currently stored.
-And the last pane, Files/Plots/etc., allows you to peruse your computer in the typical Finder fashion, displays any plots you generate, and serves as your help window.
-(To get help on a function in R, just place a `?` in front of the function name.
-For example, try entering `?getwd`.)
+The "Environment/History/Connections" pane displays all of the variables and data structures you currently have stored.
+And the last pane, "Files/Plots/Packages/etc.", allows you to peruse your computer in the typical Finder fashion, displays any plots you generate, and serves as your help window.
+To get help on a function in R, just place a `?` in front of the function name, and leave off the trailing `()`.
+For example, try entering `?getwd`.
 <br>

 ---
 <br>
 # Some practice data
-As with the [bash basics]({{ site.url }}/bash/basics) module, if you'd like to follow along with this tutorial, copy and paste the following commands into your terminal to get set up with a small, temporary working directory that has the files I'll be working with.
+As with the [bash basics](/bash/basics) module, if you'd like to follow along with this tutorial, copy and paste the following commands into your terminal to get set up with a small, temporary working directory that has the files I'll be working with.
+(If you're unsure of what these mean, you should run through [that page](/bash/basics) and/or just check out [here](/bash/basics#bottom) for some explanation.)

 ```
 cd ~